Jan. 6 panel subpoenas Secret Service for erased texts

 By FARNOUSH AMIRI and MARY CLARE JALONICK

-WASHINGTON (AP) — The House committee investigating the U.S. Capitol attack subpoenaed the Secret Service on Friday night for text messages agents reportedly deleted around Jan.
-6, 2021.
+WASHINGTON (AP) — The House committee investigating the Capitol riot has subpoenaed the Secret Service for text messages agents reportedly deleted around Jan.
+6, 2021, as the panel probes Donald Trump’s actions at the time of the deadly siege.

+The committee chairman, Rep. Bennie Thompson, D-Miss., said the committee understands the messages had been “erased.”
+Thompson outlined an aggressive timeline for production of the documents by Tuesday.

+“The USSS erased text messages from January 5 and 6, 2021, as part of a ‘device-replacement program,’” Thompson said in a statement late Friday.

-Committee Chairman Bennie Thompson, D-Miss., said in a statement that the committee is seeking “the relevant text messages, as well as any after action reports that have been issued in any and all divisions of the USSS pertaining or relating in any way to the events of January 6, 2021.”
+He said the panel “seeks the relevant text messages, as well as any after action reports that have been issued in any and all divisions of the USSS pertaining or relating in any way to the events of January 6, 2021.”

-The subpoenas come hours after the nine-member panel received a closed briefing from the watchdog for Department of Homeland Security.
-The committee had originally sought the electronic records in mid-January and made an official request in March for all communications received or sent from DHS employees between Jan.
-5 and Jan.
-7, 2021.

-For the Jan.
-6 panel, the watchdog’s finding raised the startling prospect of lost evidence that could shed further light on Donald Trump’s actions during the insurrection.
+The Secret Service said the committee “has had our full and unwavering cooperation” since beginning its work and “that does not change,” according to a statement from agency spokesman Anthony Guglielmi.
+He added: ”We plan to continue that cooperation by responding swiftly to the Committee’s subpoena.”

-Rep. Bennie Thompson, the Democratic chairman of the House Jan.
-6 panel, told the Associated Press on Friday that the committee is taking a deeper look at whether records may have been lost.
-“There have been some conflicting positions on the matter,” the Mississippi lawmaker said.
+Thompson told The Associated Press on Friday that the committee is taking a deeper look at whether records may have been lost.
+“There have been some conflicting positions on the matter,” he said.

-The private briefing was confirmed by two people familiar with the matter who spoke to The Associated Press on the condition of anonymity to discuss it.
+The briefing was confirmed by two people familiar with the matter who spoke on condition of anonymity to discuss it.

 He said the Secret Service had started to reset its mobile devices to factory settings in January 2021 “as part of a pre-planned, three-month system migration.”
 In that process, some data was lost.